 2. Make an effort to learn the Italian language

 Rosetta Stone, Youtube videos, Duolingo, one-on-one tutorials, and language schools are just some of the ways you can learn Italian before or during your visits here.
 Get familiar with words and forming simple sentences.
 Learn as you live here, listen to locals, and do not be shy to ask questions.
 You might find yourself picking up Sicilian dialect phrases too!

 We advise making an effort to be fully immersed.
-Everything will be much easier for you, from studying the country, arranging your papers, talking to mostly non-English speakers to adjusting to a new and happier life.
+Everything will be much easier for you, from studying the country, arranging your papers, talking to mostly non-English speakers to finding a job if you need one.
+We hope you can adjust well to a new and happier life.

 3. Evaluate your finances.
 Will you rent or own?

 We are not going to tell you to find a good realtor yet, although we can recommend a few.
 Moving to Sicily means you already decided to stay here long-term.
 The questions are for how long and what do you really plan to do here.
 Sicily is a great place to retire and also spend your younger years exploring the Mediterranean.
 Whatever your reason is for staying, you need to evaluate your finances and priorities.